There are better ways than Applied Behavior Analysis – ABA to address difficult behaviors!

 We are disturbed that ABA is used on pediatric, adult, and elderly populations without consent from the humans on the receiving end.

-We are horrified that the BACB condones the use of punishment in treatment for neurodivergent, autistic, and intellectually disabled humans.
+We are horrified that the BACB condones the use of punishment in the treatment of neurodivergent, autistic, and intellectually disabled humans.
 We want the public to understand that The Behavioral Analysis Certification Board’s Ethics Compliance Code has published guidelines (4.08 Considerations Regarding Punishment Procedures) for the application of aversion procedures (punishment) that certified ABA providers must follow when treating clients.
 We believe the use of punishment to manipulate human behavior is a violation of human rights.

 Ethical, empathetic, and respectful practices would never encompass the following: